Determining your total workforce

 Counting MA 1099-MISC contractors as covered individuals

 In order for a 1099-MISC contractor to be considered part of your MA workforce count, they must:

 - Perform services as an individual entity

 - Live in Massachusetts

 If a contractor meets these criteria, you should count them as a member of your MA workforce.

-You’re required to withhold contributions from your MA 1099-MISC contractors only if they make up more than 50% of your total MA workforce (MA W-2 employees and MA 1099-MISC contractors combined).
-These contractors will be considered covered individuals.
+It's important to note that MA 1099-MISC contractors count toward your total number of covered individuals only if they make up more than 50% of your total MA workforce (MA W-2 employees and MA 1099-MISC contractors combined).

 DFML hours of operation: 9 a.m.-5 p.m., DOR hours of operation: 8:30 a.m.-4:30 p.m.